PennDOT announces construction updates regarding Atherton Street project

 The Pennsylvania Department of Transportation announced construction updates for the three-year Atherton Street project.

-Drivers in the area can anticipate the following during the week of May 22:
+Drivers in the area can expect the following during the week of May 29:

-On Atherton Street between College Avenue and Beaver Avenue, both eastbound lanes will be closed to install new drainage systems.
-Eastbound traffic is detoured at College Avenue and will use the Atherton Street detour until early July.
-One lane of westbound traffic will be open.

-From West Foster Avenue to Hill Alley, crews working on a new main waterline will direct traffic using an alternating traffic pattern.

-New curbs and sidewalks will be installed on the already closed section of Atherton Street from Clay Lane to College Avenue.

-According to the release, two crews are scheduled to work on May 26 and possibly on May 27.

-There is no work schedule for May 29 due to the Memorial Day holiday, according to a release.
+- There will be no work on May 29 due to the Memorial Day holiday.

+- On May 30 through June 1, crews will be replacing old waterlines with new ones from West Foster Avenue to West Nittany.
+Roadway flaggers will regulate traffic in an alternate arrangement.

+- On May 30 through June 2, from Clay Lane to Beaver Avenue, crews will be installing new curb and sidewalk, a new drainage system and foundations for new highway lighting and traffic signals, as well as reconstructing roadways.
+This work may extend into June 3 but no traffic disruptions are expected.

 For weekly updates and detour information regarding the Atherton Street project, visit the PennDOT website.